Lab 7 In-Class: More Selection

 should be R or P or S; if it's not

 one of these, there's a problem.
-Similar reasoning holds for the computer's
+You can use similar reasoning

 look like this: